ancasicolica/node-wifi-scanner/README.md

 generic way of parsing the data.
 If you experience any troubles, please create a GitHub issue and supply the output of the tool.

+**Important note for Linux users**: iwlist does only return all found networks if run as sudo!
+Otherwise you'll get only the network you're connected to.

 ## Licence

 The MIT License (MIT)